Janice Budd Accredited CBT Therapist and Counsellor

 1981 Registered Nurse

 Over time, I have developed a special interest in self-esteem.
-Low self-esteem can cause us to have negative opinions of ourselves and worry excessively about what others might think of us.
+Low self-esteem can cause negative opinions of ourselves and lead to worrying excessively about what others might think.
 As such it can affect our whole lives.
 If you are self-critical, find it difficult to accept praise or are often left feeling bad about yourself, you may have low self-esteem and could benefit from CBT.

-Mindfulness and Compassion Focused Therapy are third wave CBT therapies and are proving highly effective in helping people manage psychological problems.
-Over the last few years, I have received training in both of these approaches and if it feels right, can weave aspects into therapy.
+Mindfulness, Acceptance and Commitment Therapy (ACT) and Compassion Focused Therapy (CFT) are third wave therapies proving highly effective in helping people manage psychological problems.
+Over the last few years, I have received training in these approaches and if it is a good fit for you, aspects of these can be woven into therapy.

 Registered / Accredited